 - SiteGround has limited storage space, between 10 GB and 40 GB.
-This might be an issue if you have a lot of media on your website, in that case you would have to invest in a more expensive plan.
+This might be an issue if you have a lot of media on your website, in which case you would have to invest in a more expensive plan.

-Regardless of whether you’re a small nonprofit, just getting started or a national/international organization with multiple websites, Pressable might be a great option for you if you don’t want to deal with security, scalability, and having to constantly update WordPress or your plugins.
+Regardless of whether you’re a small nonprofit just getting started or a national/international organization with multiple websites, Pressable might be a great option for you if you don’t want to deal with security, scalability, and having to constantly update WordPress or your plugins.

 - Pressable’s managed hosting plans are customized in order to improve your website’s speed, performance and to provide protection against malware and other security threats.

 - It works great with WooCommerce and Jetpack, plus it offers flexible and affordable pricing plans depending on your site’s bandwidth and how many sites you have.

 - Last but not least, their support team is made up of experienced WordPress developers who can help you with any question you may have.